The Ultimate Metagame

 Now the objection I can hear forming.
 Seventeen chapters ago I argued that all value is subjective — no valuer, no value, no exceptions.
 Have I just smuggled an objective value back in through the service entrance, with persistence as the one thing the universe really cares about?

 No, and the distinction matters more than anything else in this chapter.
-The ultimate metagame is not a value; it is a scoreboard.
-The universe does not care which patterns persist — caring is something patterns do, not something reality does.
-What the metagame supplies is a fact: whatever you value, your valuing of it is itself a pattern, embodied in an agent, and it continues to exist only if that pattern does.
-Persistence is not the purpose of the game.
-It is the precondition for there being a game, a player, or a purpose at all.
+The ultimate metagame is not a value; even scoreboard is only a metaphor for a family of survivorship measurements.
+The universe does not care which patterns persist — caring is something some patterns do, not something reality does.
+What the lens supplies is a conditional fact: if a particular agent, commitment, or lineage is to continue acting, enough of its relevant organization must persist under the identity criterion being used.
+Persistence is not the purpose of every game, and succession or sacrifice may preserve a project while ending a player.

 That is why this is not nihilism, though it is routinely mistaken for it.
 The reduction runs the other way.
 Meaning is not erased by the logic of persistence — meaning becomes possible because of it.
 Your goals, ideals, and purposes matter because they are embodied in patterns capable of shaping the world while they exist; their significance is not cancelled by mortality, only enabled by the fact that they persist long enough to act.
 The metagame does not tell you what to value.
 It tells you what all values depend on.